 #6.
 Keep in mind that they owe you nothing.

-If you want to know why you were rejected, there is a correct way to go about doing so.
+If you want to know why you were rejected, there is a correct way to do so.
 Accept the ‘no,’ phrase the question maturely and calmly, and if they don’t want to give you that answer, don’t force it – they don’t have to tell you.

 #7.
 Don’t overthink things.

-Rejection is a completely natural occurrence, and it happens to everyone.
+Rejection is an entirely natural occurrence, and it happens to everyone.
 Almost everyone.
 It can feel like a big deal at times.
 Remember that there could be a million different reasons why they don’t want to go out again.
-It could be due to personal insecurities, family issues, career concerns, or simply not wanting to jeopardize the friendship.
+It could be because of personal insecurities, family problems, work worries, or just a desire to keep the friendship safe.

 Related Article: How to Deal with Trust Issues and Insecurities in any Relationship